bettar/miele-lxiv-easy/README.md

 	![step2](img/step2.png)

-	Run the bash  script that carries out the downloads:
+	Run the shell script that carries out the downloads:

 		$ ./build.sh